11 Jun 4 Safety Upgrades For Families With Basements

 Safety begins with good lighting.
 Be sure to clear out shrubbery, plants, or any other obstacles that prevents natural light to come through the basement windows.
 Track or recessed lighting is a great option for providing light in an otherwise dark space.
 Laws require at least one switch light in each basement room and hallway.

-If you have or are planning on having a finished basement, following these safety rules will keep your family and home safe.
+If you have or are planning on having a finished basement or moving into a home where the basement is complete, following these safety rules will keep your family and home safe.
 The state of Virginia requires egress window wells, smoke alarms, and many other codes to be followed when it comes to finished basements.
 Your contractor can help you decide the best safety options for your finished basement while making sure the legal codes are followed.